OS2mo/os2mo-data-import-and-export/exporters/readme.rst

 Requirements
 ============
-The modules depend on mora_helper wich can be install from the Helpers directory from the root of this repo: sudo pip3 install -e os2mo_helpers
+The modules depend on mora_helper wich can be installed from the Helpers directory from the root of this repo: sudo pip3 install -e os2mo_helpers